-The thrilling work of multi-million No.1 best-selling author Peter James returns to the stage with his latest critically acclaimed, smash hit show Not Dead Enough.
-Starring award-winning actor Shane Richie (EastEnders) and TV award-winning actor Bill Ward, who share the role of DS Roy Grace, Laura Whitmore, one of the stars of 2016’s Strictly Come Dancing, and TV award winning actor Stephen Billington (Hollyoaks and Coronation Street), Not Dead Enough has been getting rave reviews and thrilling packed houses across the country this year, touring to 23 venues nationwide.
+The thrilling work of multi-million No.1 best-selling author Peter James returned to the stage with his latest critically acclaimed, smash hit show Not Dead Enough.
+Starring award-winning actor Shane Richie (EastEnders) and TV award-winning actor Bill Ward, who shared the role of DS Roy Grace, Laura Whitmore, one of the stars of 2016’s Strictly Come Dancing, and TV award winning actor Stephen Billington (Hollyoaks and Coronation Street), Not Dead Enough has received rave reviews and thrilled packed houses across the country, touring to 23 venues nationwide.

 On the night Brian Bishop murdered his wife, he was sixty miles away, asleep in bed.
 At least that’s what he claims.
 But as Detective Superintendent Roy Grace continues to deal with the mysterious disappearance of his own wife, he starts to dig a little deeper into the chilling murder case and it soon becomes clear that love can be a dangerous thing.

 Adapted for the stage by award winning writer Shaun McKenna and directed by Olivier Award winner Ian Talbot, Not Dead Enough is the third novel in Peter James’ award winning Roy Grace series and the third play in his box office smash hit and critically acclaimed stage franchise.
 Peter has been acclaimed as ‘one of the most fiendishly clever crime fiction plotters’ (Daily Mail) and his brilliant novels have sold over 18 million copies worldwide.
 He is the 2016 recipient of crime writing’s highest honour, the Diamond Dagger.